Sprouted Mung Beans Pancakes

 Cook the remaining pancakes in the same way.
 Keep warm in the oven until all the pancakes are done.

-Serve it warm with chopped mangoes, and variety of chutneys that you have.
+Serve it warm with chopped mangoes, and tomato chutney.

 - 4 chopped tomatoes